mabbts/CV_aircraft_classifier_capstone_project/README.md

  - This option allows users to tweak their own parameters in a more customized fashion rather than sticking to our production version
  - Input all your preferred parameters and click `Start Training`
  - `Run Preiction` to predict with your own trained model, notice that resulted accuracy might not be optimised
- -

 ---

 ## Next Steps

 Data Pipeline:

- - Support for additional data sources
+ - Support for additional aircraft images data sources
- - Real-time data streaming capabilities
+ - Real-time aircraft incoming streaming capabilities

 Model Tuning:

  - Multi-modal prediction incorporating weather data